emccorson/onsenguide/GUIDE.md

 #### Expandable list items

-We breezed over the Pokemon list page earlier so we could get on to the tabbar, but let's go back to it now.
+We breezed over the Pokémon list page earlier so we could get on to the tabbar, but let's go back to it now.

-So far there's a list of Pokemon, created using `ons-list` and `ons-list-item`.
+So far there's a list of Pokémon, created using `ons-list` and `ons-list-item`.
-We would like to be able to select a Pokemon from this list and save it.
+We would like to be able to select a Pokémon from this list and save it.
 This is a job for __expandable list items__.

 An expandable list item is one that increases in size when it is tapped,